 Long Beach, Perhentian Islands

-When it’s rainy season in most parts of Southeast Asia, you can still find a few wonderful beaches without the rainy weather on the east coast of the Malaysian Peninsula.
+When it’s rainy season in most parts of Southeast Asia, you can still find a few wonderful beaches for the perfect Malaysia beach holidays without the rainy weather on the east coast of the Malaysian Peninsula.
 One of them is located on the Pulau Perhentian Kecil, the smaller of the two Perhentian Islands and is called Long Beach.
 It’s the perfect spot for a beach vacation in Malaysia.

 This beach is great for all kind of travelers.
 On the one hand, you can find an amazing white sand beach to enjoy.
 Just use one of the sunbeds offered by the resorts, order a cocktail and relax in the sun all day long.